Etosha, Himba & Skeleton

 Meals: Breakfast, Lunch & Dinner

-Etosha is a desert landscape and water is the most scarce natural resource.
-There are, however, numerous waterholes here, both natural and man-made, and our game driving technique is to take in as many as of these as possible.
-Here we hope that the game will come to us as the animals attend for an early morning drink.
-Along the way, we will make a stop at a designated picnic area for a quick breakfast before continuing our game drive en-route to the camp at Halali.
-The name for Halali is taken from a bugle refrain that was originally used during sport hunting with horse and hounds in Europe.
+Etosha is a desert landscape, and water is the most scarce natural resource.
+There are, however, numerous waterholes here, both natural and man-made, and our game-driving technique is to take in as many as possible.
+Here, we hope the game will come to us as the animals attend to an early-morning drink.
+Continuing our game drive en route to the camp at Halali.
+The name Halali is derived from a bugle refrain that was initially used during sport hunting with horses and hounds in Europe.
 The bugler would sound the Halali to signify that the hunt was over.
-This was considered appropriate for Etosha as inside the protection of the park, the hunting of animals is over forever.
+This was considered appropriate for Etosha, as inside the protection of the park, the hunting of animals is over forever.
+We will have lunch at Halali.
+There is a small shop with basic merchandise and a few souvenirs, and there will also be time for a swim in the pool.
+There is also time to visit the Halali camp waterhole before we head back out into the park for our afternoon game drive.

-On our way back to Okaukuejo we will stop to have a closer look at the Etosha Pan.
-The name Etosha translates as ‘great white space’ but this name does not do justice to the immensity of the pan.
+On our way back to Okaukuejo, we will stop to have a closer look at the Etosha Pan.
+The name Etosha translates as ‘great white space’, but this name does not do justice to the immensity of the pan.
 Over 4,700 square km of dazzling white mineral pan, so big that it can be seen from space.

 Accommodation: Twin share tents, shared ablution at campsite